sunyj/bizcal/README.md

 ### Period iteration

 The primary use case of a period is date iteration.
-Two generator properties `bizdays` and `days` are implemented for business day and calendar day iteration, respectively.
-The default iteration method (`__iter__`) is business day.
+Two generator properties, `bizdays` and `days`, are implemented for business day and calendar day iteration, respectively.
+The default iteration method (`__iter__`) is for business days.

 ```python
 # iterate trading days